 If you’re planning to travel to Birmingham theory test centre by public transport, you certainly have plenty of options.
 You can navigate this vast city by train, bus and tram.

 Let’s kick things off with the trains.
-There are two railway stations in close proximity to the theory test centre: Birmingham Moor Street and Birmingham Snow Hill.
-They are a nifty 7 and 10-minute walk from the test centre, respectively.
+There are two railway stations in close proximity to the theory test centre: Birmingham Snow Hill and Birmingham Moor Street.
+They are a nifty 5 and 15-minute walk from the test centre, respectively.

 If even that sounds like a bit too much work for the old legs, you’re best off hopping on a bus.
-Depending on your direction of approach, get off at either the Old Square bus stop or Ryder Street bus stop.
-Both are only a couple of minutes away (on foot) from where you’ll be taking the test.
+It's best to get off at Great Charles St Queensway bus stop.
+This stop is just across the road from where you’ll be taking the test.

 More information on Birmingham’s large transport network can be found at the travel section of the Birmingham City Council website.

 Those who don’t wish to ‘slum it’ on public transport could always catch a lift to the test centre.
-Just get your taxi driver or friend/family member to stick B4 7NJ into a satnav and follow the directions.
-Dale End street (where the centre is located) is just off the James Watt Queensway.
+Just get your taxi driver or friend/family member to stick B3 3LP into a satnav and follow the directions.

 Now, we know you’re not a qualified driver yet, but you’ve probably figured out that navigating such a big city by car is unlikely to be a smooth and enjoyable experience.
 Leave yourself plenty of time to get there.
 The theory test centre is right in the heart of the city, so traffic is likely to cause some delays.

 True to form, this theory test centre does not provide parking spaces.
-There are some options nearby but, we’re not going to lie, the most convenient one will see your wallet take a bit of a beating…
+There are some options nearby and the closest one won't be too pricey either…

 We’re not going to lie, the pass rates here have never looked that strong and they have been declining steadily for the past few years.